react-static/react-static/examples/non-static-routing/README.md

-# React-Static - Basic Example
+# React Static - Non-static Routing Example

-This example is the most basic version of react-static available.
+This example is based on the most basic version of React Static available.
 It includes:
 - Babel
 - CSS imports
 - Image imports
 - File imports
-- Automatic Routing
+- Non-static routing

-To get started, run `react-static create` and use the `basic` template.
+To get started, run `react-static create` and use the `non-static-routing` template.